 As California’s first Community Development Bank, Community Bank of the Bay has provided affordable financing to businesses and nonprofits for over 20 years.
 We’re uniquely qualified to help the community during challenging times.

-At this time you can best prepare for the coming PPP application process by doing the following:
+You can best prepare for the coming PPP application process by doing the following:

 - Gather all 2019 payroll tax filing forms such as IRS 940, IRS 941s, CA DE 9s, DE 9Cs, W-3, or 2019 Schedule C.